Amelia3141/Amelia3141/README.md

 # Hi, I’m @Amelia!

 First Class Neuroscience BSc graduate from the University of Bristol, with a strong foundation in computational neuroscience and AI/ML applications in healthcare.
-Recipient of the prestigious 2024 Snowdon Master's Scholarship and currently preparing two first-author papers for publication.
+Recipient of the 2024 Snowdon Master's Scholarship and currently preparing two first-author papers for publication.

 ## Professional Experience